 - 2009, 'Extreme Poverty Policies of Donors in Bangladesh: An Overview', Research Report

-Internet rights and governance, telecommunications and media policy, communication and activism, development communication, new media convergence, mobile communication, participatory and action research, media and ethnography, media and emotion.
+communication and social change, internet rights and governance, telecommunications and media policy, communication and activism, development communication, new media convergence, mobile communication, participatory and action research, media and ethnography, media and emotion.

-Digital communication and advocacy, strategtic communication, documentary production, visualising information, new media research methods, digital storytelling, radio production.
+communication and social change, digital communication and advocacy, strategtic communication, documentary production, visualising information, digital research methods, storytelling, radio production.

 Recently Funded Research Projects